DokimiCU/Exile/README.md

 - Beds are important.
 If you're exhausted you get hypothermia/heat stroke.
 Get under shelter in a nice temperature.
 - Weather: extremes sap your energy.
 Like real life, walking around in a snowstorm is a bad idea!
 - Temperature.
 Build a shelter, with a fire place or lots of torches.
 You can also go underground.
+- Go deep enough underground and you might find something....
 - Water: you can drink cave drips (click them).
 Water pots collect rain water, or from wet soil.
 Some plants, food has water.
 - Ovens, kilns, furnaces: build them like you would for real.
 A fire with access to air, and a chamber that gets heated up.
 - Fires.
 Blocks are hotter.
 Charcoal is hotter than wood.